Jump to main content

 Advance reservation (except for rare books and semi-rare books)

-Materials held in the room can be reserved in advance for your use, except for rare books and semi-rare books.
+Materials held in the Rare Books and Old Materials Room can be reserved in advance for your use, except for rare books and semi-rare books.
 Please note that you may have to wait for the materials if you request them on the same day without making an advance reservation, as we deliver materials at hourly, on the hour.

 (Rare books and semi-rare books are materials which have "Required" in the "Advance application" column on the list of collections below.
 Please see the next section, "Advance application to use rare books and semi-rare books" for further information.)